jcguu95/Regalia/README.md

    + [ ] FILL-POINTER
    + [ ] VECTOR-PUSH
    + [ ] VECTOR-PUSH-EXTEND using ADJUST-ARRAY (not sure though if Regalia can implement ADJUST-ARRAY)

+2. Document, Polish and Clean Up

    + [ ] Condition types and condition reporters
    + [ ] Documentation strings
    + [ ] Packages and ASDF systems for intrinsic/extrinsic use
    + [ ] Possibly some compiler macros

-2. Document all of them.

 3. Test them using ANSI-suite mimicking [Consecution](https://github.com/s-expressionists/Consecution/).